Frequently Asked Questions

 - Treatments you have had recently or in the past.

 - The physical requirements of your job, lifestyle or leisure activities and how your injury or condition is affecting your life.

 What does the physical exam include?

 The physiotherapist or athletic therapist does a physical evaluation.
 Changing or removing clothes may be required to see the problem area.

-The physiotherapist may touch the problem area to see if there is any tenderness, swelling, or heat.
+The therapist may touch the problem area to see if there is any tenderness, swelling, or heat.
 Using their hands, they may test the problem area to see if weakness exists, if movement is limited, and how much pain there is.

 What if I am not satisfied with the service provided?